gbronca/simon-project/README.md

 1. Power switch

     Power up the game.
 The game is only playable if the power is on.
-This is to mimic the battery powered game from the 70's and 80's.
+This is to mimic the battery-powered game from the '70s and '80s.
 If power is on when this is switched, the game turns off.

 2. Strict switch